Unique continuation on planar graphs: Many zeros implies identically zero

 We prove Theorem~\ref{theorem:zero-case} in steps.
 In the first two steps, we reduce to the case where $\G^*$ is a graph (not a multigraph) and there are few nonzeros on the boundary of $B_n$.
 The third step is an argument by contradiction: if there were a nonzero vertex in $B_{n/2}$, then by Lemma~\ref{lemma:topological-lemma} this would force many nonzeros on the boundary of $B_{n}$.

+{\it Step 1: Reduction to case when $\G^*$ is a graph.} \\ This step is a technical reduction; for sufficiently connected graphs, the dual multigraph $\G^*$ is already a graph and we may proceed directly to the next step.
+We refer the interested reader to Diestel~\cite[Section 4.6]{diestel2017graph} for graph theory definitions and an exposition of planar graphs and duality.

-{\it Step 1: Reduction to case when $\G^*$ is a graph.} \\ First, we assume without loss of generality that $\G$ is 2-edge connected, because any harmonic function is constant on finite 2-edge connected components of $\G$.
+First, we may assume without loss of generality that $\G$ is 2-edge connected\footnote{a graph is $k$-edge connected if it is impossible to make the graph disconnected by removing fewer than $k$ edges; a~$k$-edge connected component is a maximal~$k$-edge connected subgraph}.
+Indeed, since~$\G$ is connected and periodic, it contains one infinite~$2$-edge connected component possibly connected via bridges to finite~$2$-edge connected components.
+By the maximum principle, any harmonic function is constant on finite 2-edge connected components of $\G$.
+Thus, we can delete these components and apply Theorem~\ref{theorem:zero-case} to the resulting graph.

-Next, if $\G^*$ had multiple edges, then there would exist a finite connected component $K$ of $\G$ which is 3-edge connected and for which there are only two edges, $e_1$ and $e_2$, which connect $K$ to $\G \setminus K$.
+Our next concern is that $\G^*$ can, in general, have multiple edges between the same two vertices.
+Supposing this was the case, there would be (\eg, by~\cite[Proposition 4.6.2]{diestel2017graph}) a finite induced subgraph $K$ of $\G$ which is 3-edge connected and for which there are only two edges, $e_1$ and $e_2$, which connect $K$ to $\G \setminus K$.
 Let $\G'$ be the graph $\G$, with $K$ replaced by a single edge connecting the endpoints of $e_1$ and $e_2$ in $\G \setminus K$.
-The weight of this new edge is given by the effective conductance of $K$ between the endpoints.
+The weight of this new edge is given by the effective conductance\footnote{see~\cite[Section 3.4]{Doyle_Snell_1984}} of $K$ between the endpoints.
 Then any harmonic function on $\G$ is also harmonic when restricted to $\G'$.
 Furthermore, since $\G$ is periodic, we can repeat this process for each finite 3-edge connected component of $\G$ and only remove a constant fraction of vertices from $\G$.
 Modifying the $\eps_0$ in Theorem~\ref{theorem:zero-case} appropriately according to this fraction, we see that proving the theorem for $\G'$ implies the result for $\G$, and therefore we assume that $\G^*$ is a graph without loss of generality.

 {\it Step 2: Reduction to few non-zeros on the boundary.} \\ By the pigeonhole principle and the assumption that $f = 0$ on a $(1-\eps)$ portion of $B_{2 n}$, we may assume that there is some $\partial B_{m}$ for $m \in [1.5 n, 2 n]$ such the number of vertices for which $f(v) \neq 0$ and which are adjacent to a face in $\partial B_{m}$ is at most $C \eps n$.